-(b) the rest of the Act — on a day fixed by proclamation, and different days may be fixed for different provisions.
+(b) the rest of the Act — on a day fixed by proclamation, and different days may be fixed for different provisions 1.

-3. Object
+3. Object of Act

 The object of this Act is to improve consumer well-being through consumer empowerment and protection, to foster effective competition, and to enable the confident participation of consumers in markets in which both consumers and suppliers trade fairly.